masoudmodabber/commons-protocol/docs/domain.md

 Each Commons remains responsible only for its own Participants.

-Neither Commons shares its Ledger or transfers ownership of its Commons Balances.

-Instead, each Commons independently recognises the exchange according to the terms of the Reciprocity Agreement.
+Each Commons independently recognises the completed exchange and records the resulting change in its own Ledger.

-A Reciprocity Agreement may define:

-* Which Participants may be guaranteed.
-* Maximum outstanding obligations.
-* Dispute procedures.
-* Recognition rules.
-* Temporary suspension of guarantees.
-* Settlement of outstanding obligations between the Commons.

 Cross Commons Exchanges do not require: